 Company brands should never be static.
 To stay relevant and better position themselves in the ever-changing minds of customers, they must evolve.
-Mainly, this is to reflect the maturity of the business, their products or service, and their target market.
+Mainly, this is to reflect the maturity of the business, its products or service, and its target market.
 For instance, consider how brands only have a few seconds to capture the attention of a customer.
 At every point of contact, your audience is seeking validation.
 This is why elements of your brand’s visual identity are one of the most important to evolve.

 Why evolve your brand’s visual identity

 Think about it.
 A business’s visual identity is one of the first things a person sees when they recall a brand (think of McDonald’s M or Nike’s tick).
 As the first touchpoint with prospective and current customers, it’s the first piece of information they will use to understand you – Remember it’s not just who you are and what you offer, but what you stand for.

 Truly, it’s a part of our human nature to prefer to learn visually.
 This tendency on its own is enough of a reason a company’s natural progression must be reflected in its visual identity.
 However, what is as equally important, is that your visual identity communicates your brand’s legitimacy, contemporaneity and reliability.
 What this means is, that if you don’t ensure your brand’s visual elements are fresh, modern, and present the same visually across all platforms, it won’t reach its full potential.

 Refresh or Renew?

 To strengthen your brand and solidify what it stands for, you must first decide what is necessary to achieve this.
 This will either be through an entire rebrand, built from the ground up; or a refreshed brand, where only minor changes need to be made.

 Strong brands like Apple, Coke and Starbucks continuously chose the latter.
 Above all, they refine and update their brand’s visual identity to keep up with the times while maintaining their overall look and feel.